cosmos/sdk-tutorials/liquidity-module/index.md

 ## Add Your Token in the Configuration

-*Note: The minimum reserve coin amount for a pool in the liquidity module is 1,000,000.
-Make sure you create enough tokens for your liquidity pools.*
+**Note** The minimum reserve coin amount for a pool in the liquidity module is 1,000,000.
+Make sure you create enough tokens for your liquidity pools.

 Open the `config.yml` file in the top-level folder of your app directory.